 Flaccidity is understood as the loss of elasticity and firmness of the face, favoring facial sagging.

-This flaccidity appears due to the decrease in the production of collagen and elastin as a result of age, although it can also be conditioned by other factors such as solar radiation, genetics, sudden changes in weight and early menopause.
+This flaccidity appears due to the decrease in the production of collagen and elastin because of age, although it can also be conditioned by other factors such as solar radiation, genetics, sudden changes in weight and early menopause.

-To prevent sagging it is important to use the right cosmetic products.
-We recommend using our Anti-Aging Routine composed of antioxidants, cellular renewers, hyaluronic acid and retinol-like.
+To prevent flaccidity it is important to use the right cosmetic products.
+We recommend using our Anti-Aging Routine composed of antioxidants, cell renewers, hyaluronic acid and retinol-like.

-Hyperpigmentation is a type of skin blemish caused by the overproduction of melanin.
+Hyperpigmentation is a type of skin blemish that appears due to the overproduction of melanin.
 As a consequence, the skin presents brown spots on the face and/or body.

 Hyperpigmentation spots can be caused by different factors: genetics (freckles and moles), sun exposure (sun spots) and hormonal changes (melasma).